Xinspire Hosted Service

 On Our Own Behalf:

 - We use information you provide to us directly through our email address or our contact form to manage our business and our relationship to you, and respond to your inquiries.

 - We use Analytic Data to collect, create and analyze non-identifiable metadata about the use of the Service and Website in order to improve our products and determine possible features to be offered to our customers.

 We implement a variety of security measures to maintain the safety of personally identifiable information when a user enters, submits, or accesses their personal information.

 We offer the use of a secure server for the Service.
 All personally identifiable information supplied by you to us via the Service is transmitted via Secure Socket Layer (SSL) or similarly secure technology.
 We allow personally identifiable information to be accessed only by persons with specified rights to do so (which persons may include the Organization sponsoring your use of the Service and its Organization Admins).

-Due to the open nature of communication through the Internet, we cannot guarantee that communications between you and the Service, or between you and us directly, will be free from unauthorized access by third parties, nor that third parties will not be able to circumvent the safeguards we have put in place.
+Due to the open nature of communication through the Internet, we cannot guarantee that communications between you and the Service and Website, or between you and us directly, will be free from unauthorized access by third parties, nor that third parties will not be able to circumvent the safeguards we have put in place.
 Users of the Service do so at their own risk.
 We cannot absolutely guarantee the security of any information that is disclosed or transmitted online.